anastasiaaaudiw/os212/tips.md

 Usually during every midweek there's contact forum in the scele website where you'll have to type ZCZC W0x github_account.
 There will be penalty scores for those who replied the forum late.

 ### 4️⃣   Follow the assignments' steps thoroughly
-The powerpoints provided always gives to-do lists for each week's assignments and I think that the information provided are always complete, so make sure that you follow each steps so you won't get any JOROK points
+The powerpoint always gives to-do lists for each week's assignments and I think that the information provided are always complete, so make sure that you follow each steps so you won't get any minus points